The case for a holistic financial reporting process

 In an effort to lessen the impact of incorrect data along the reporting supply chain, overburdened and time-crunched finance functions pursue bite-sized initiatives, typically further from the source, on account of the difficulty and demands of removing inaccurate data from the bottom up.

-Patchwork changes such as these can only go so far for many organizations, as they address the symptom and not the underlying cause of data corruption.
+Patchwork changes such as these can only go so far for many organisations, as they address the symptom and not the underlying cause of data corruption.
 Accordingly, many financial professionals are seeing the pressing importance of holistic procedural alterations—a substantial overhaul of the entire supply chain—for the long-term integrity of their financial reporting.

 Spreadsheet management: the root cause